Noticed a certain consistency in literary journals? Been wondering why it takes months, even years, to receive rejection letters?

 “[Gordon] Lish brought it to a whole other level,” said HTMLGiant’s Blake Butler.
-“No way you could have had automatically generated indie lit without his Becket subroutines.
+“No way you could have had automatically generated indie lit without his Beckett subroutines.
 People are still using his WordLimit daemon, and no one knows how it works.”

 Lish’s work benefited from faster processors, as did others’ work in the 1990s.

 “[David Foster] Wallace rented supercomputer time for years at ILM,” said a spokeswoman for LucasArts.
-“We would have artists wondering why shots were taking so long to process, and all we could say was that Infinite Jest was processing in the background.
+“We had artists wondering why shots were taking so long to process, and all we could say was that Infinite Jest was processing in the background.
 But we felt we were doing something important.
 He saw things in the code that no one else could.”

 The spread of MFA programs gave fiction programmers a new outlet for experimentation: with so many aspiring writers sending out work, who could keep track of which stories were by humans, and which were by machines?

 “I guarantee,” said Bill Buford, former Fiction Editor at The New Yorker.
 “Seventy-five percent of the fiction in literary journals today isn’t written by human beings.”

 So why release the code now?